drshooby/devops-a8/README.md

 ## How to Use

-- Run `python3 setenv.py` and enter your credentials, then run the printed command for your system
+- Run `python3 setenv.py` and enter your credentials, then run the printed command for your system to set environment variables
 - Run the following commands **after** first checking out the required variables section to make sure everything runs smoothly

 ```bash